Skip to content

 The United Nations Economic Commission for Europe (UNECE) has issued two vehicle cybersecurity regulations that apply to manufacturers placing vehicles on regulated markets.

-• UNECE R155 establishes requirements for a Cybersecurity Management System (CSMS) covering the entire lifecycle of the vehicle, including design, production, and post-production phases.
-Manufacturers must identify threats, implement mitigations, and demonstrate compliance during type approval.
+• UNECE R155 requires manufacturers to implement a Cybersecurity Management System (CSMS) across the lifecycle of the vehicle, from design through post-production.
+It obliges manufacturers to identify threats, implement mitigations, and demonstrate compliance during type approval.
+ISO/SAE 21434 provides the detailed engineering processes to support this.

-• UNECE R156 focuses on Software Update Management Systems (SUMS).
-It requires secure processes for distributing and applying software and firmware updates, including measures for integrity protection, authentication, and auditability.
+• UNECE R156 mandates a Software Update Management System (SUMS) to ensure secure and auditable software and firmware updates, including measures for authentication, integrity protection, and traceability.

 Global Standards

 Global standards provide a structured methodology for managing cybersecurity risk across organizations and supply chains.
-They define terminology, risk processes, and assurance methods that are not ITS-specific but serve as a foundation into which ITS standards can be integrated.
+They define terminology, governance practices, risk management processes, and assurance methods that are not ITS-specific but support ITS stakeholders with understanding how to apply the standards to the ITS domain.
+These standards may enable stakeholders to demonstrate compliance with regulations such as the EU CRA, UNECE R155/R156, or U.S. federal guidance.

 NIST Cybersecurity Framework (CSF)